 Step 1: Combine all of the ingredients to a mason jar or similar container that has a lid.

 Step 2: Mix all of your ingredients together really well.
-Once mixed, cover it up and place it in the refrigerator.

 Substitutions and Omissions

 As mentioned above, you can use any plant-based milk that you prefer.
-I like using oat milk the best 🙂
+I like using oat milk the best.

 If you use either flavored or sweetened plant-based milk or a flavored or sweetened plant-based yogurt (by the way, the yogurt is not a substitute for the milk, just an optional addition) you can omit the maple syrup and/or vanilla.